Bad Habits (Ed Sheeran song): Music video

 The music video for "Bad Habits" was directed by Dave Meyers and filmed at the Catford Centre in Catford, South East London.
-It was uploaded on 25 June 2021, onto YouTube where it has over 480 million views as of February 2023.
+It was uploaded on 25 June 2021.
 The music video portrays Sheeran as a vampire in a hot pink suit.
 The video starts in a beauty salon with Sheeran as a vampire, withering a flower before flying across chaos-ridden streets.
 He joins with several other monsters in doing various activities amidst the panicking crowd, including attacking them for the fun of it and handing out a balloon to a monster child, until the sun begins to rise.
 Most of the monsters go into hiding, with a few vaporized by the sunlight, except for Sheeran, who transforms back into his normal human self, playing the guitar as the video ends.
 The black cat in the video is a reference to the Catford Cat at the entrance to the shopping Centre.
 The video concept received comparisons to Michael Jackson's Thriller.

 Sheeran said he wanted the video to "play on the nature of habits in a fantastical way so I decided on vampires."
 It was inspired by the song's lyrics and American television series Buffy the Vampire Slayer.
 Madison Bloom of Pitchfork described Sheeran as "the worst monster in the history of pop music", pointing out that the video "constantly suggests the potential for violence and gore but never commits."
+As of November 2024, the music video has amassed over 650 million views on YouTube.